 Northern Colorado Clean Cities Coalition

-The Northern Colorado Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Northern Colorado Clean Cities Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: May 21, 1996

-- Boundary: Counties: Garfield, Grand, Jackson, Larimer, Logan, Moffat, Morgan, Phillips, Rio Blanco, Routt, Washington, Weld, Yuma; City of Boulder
+- Local/Regional Service Area: Counties: Garfield, Grand, Jackson, Larimer, Logan, Moffat, Morgan, Phillips, Rio Blanco, Routt, Sedgwick, Washington, Weld, Yuma; City of Boulder

 Alternative Fueling Stations

 Learn about just some of the projects from Northern Colorado Clean Cities Coalition.
-Visit the Northern Colorado Clean Cities Coalition website for more projects and information.Also see:
+Visit the Northern Colorado Clean Cities Coalition website for more projects and information.Projects and Case Studies